This is our Fellow Atmos Vacuum Canister review.

 You buy coffee at least every two weeks

-Storing coffee for a couple of weeks in a cheap container won’t usually ruin your coffee beans that much.
-In my experience, high-quality coffee roasters offer good packaging and protect coffee beans from oxidation, and many cheap containers.
+Storing coffee for a couple of weeks in a cheap container won’t usually ruin your coffee beans.
+In my experience, high-quality coffee roasters offer good packaging and protect coffee beans from oxidation.

 If you’re lucky enough to buy fresh coffee beans frequently, you won’t benefit as much from a Fellow Atmos as someone who buys every month.
-From POV, a Fellow Atmos is a great option for those rare coffee beans available occasionally, which I want to save for special occasions or slow Sunday mornings when I can indulge in every sip of coffee.
+From my point of view, a Fellow Atmos is a great option to store rare coffee beans available occasionally and that I don’t drink daily.

 Who is the Fellow Atmos for?